henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 \
 *⚡ Fun fact:*

 Based in Zurich, perviously Performer at the Pantomime Theater Tivolis Garde in Copenhagen, (amateur) expert in Swiss History, Cuber and Mountainbiker.
-Currently learning about the geology of the Alps ⛰️🏔️⛰️, how they came about and why they one day are expected to disappear again.
+Currently learning about the geology of the Alps ⛰️🏔️⛰️, how they came about and why they one day are expected to wanish again (... not that any of us will be around to witness this).

 \
 *📫 How to reach me:*